layer3switch/metrilyx-2.0/README.md

 #### Notes
 - The default username and password for the site are admin and password respectively.
 These should almost never be required and are specifically needed by the REST interface.
 - If you would like to change the password, change to the application installation directory.
-Remove the file called metrilyx.sqlite3 and run **python manage.py syncdb**.
+Remove the file called **metrilyx.sqlite3** and run **python manage.py syncdb**.
 This should prompt you to create a new admin user.
-Type 'yes', then the admin username and password.
+Type 'yes', and follow the prompts to create a new username and password.